Davelexic/Streamlit-crypto-analysis/README.md

 # streamlit-crypto-analysis
-## This application analysis crypto currencies and portfolios
+## This application analyzes crypto currencies and portfolios